Ethnic Macedonians in Bulgaria: After fall of communism

 Meanwhile, in 1999, Ivan Kostov and Lyubcho Georgievski, the prime ministers of Bulgaria and Macedonia respectively, signed a common declaration, which proclaimed that no Macedonian minority exists within Bulgaria.

 In 2006, according to a personal evaluation of a leading local ethnic Macedonian political activist Stoyko Stoykov, the present number of Bulgarian citizens with ethnic Macedonian self-consciousness is between 5,000 and 10,000.
 He has claimed that the result of the 2011 census, which counted only 1,654 Macedonians is a consequence of manipulation.
 Stoykov has explained that from this figure, even about 1,000 people were registered as Macedonia citizens.
 According to the Bulgarian Helsinki Committee, the vast majority of the population in Pirin Macedonia has a Bulgarian national self-consciousness and a regional Macedonian identity similar to the Macedonian regional identity in Greek Macedonia.
 Moreover, the majority of Bulgarians believe that most of the population of North Macedonia is Bulgarian.
 In 2019, Bulgaria adopted a framework position on the EU accession of North Macedonia, in which it demanded that North Macedonia refrain from supporting the Macedonian minority in the country in any way and re-affirmed its non-recognition of the minority.
+Bulgaria maintained this stance despite repeated European Court of Human Rights rulings urging such recognition, which Bulgaria has ignored.

+In 2021, Krassimir Kanev, the president of Bulgarian Helsinki Committee stated in an interview that "anyone who declares themselves as Macedonian in Bulgaria may be subjected to harassment".

+While the repressive nationality policies of the communist era under Todor Zhivkov have been largely mitigated for the other minorities in Bulgaria since 1989, most of Bulgaria's official positions towards ethnic Macedonians remain unchanged, continuing the communist-era policy still implemented today.